EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-primary-index.md

 +    uint64_t datum;
   };
 ```
-4. Add definition of the primary index for the multi index table.
+4. Add the definition of the primary index for the multi index table.
 The primary index type must be uint64_t and must be unique
 ```diff
   // the data structure which defines each row of the table struct [[eosio::table]] test_table {